California’s Felon With a Firearm Law

-PC 29900 deals with the minimum amount of time someone spends in jail for possession of a firearm as a convicted felon.
+PC 29900 deals with the minimum amount of time someone spends in jail for possession of a firearm as a convicted violent felon.
 The state has another law to handle the general possession of a firearm by a felon.
-Penal Code §29800 is the state’s “felon with a firearm” law.
+Penal Code 29800 is the state’s “felon with a firearm” law.

 PC 29800 directly makes the possession of a firearm by a felon a criminal act.
-PC 29800 also makes firearm ownership illegal for individuals:
+PC 29800 also makes firearm ownership illegal for individuals with an addiction to a narcotic drug as well as those with convictions for some violent misdemeanors involving firearms.

 Individuals in these categories are not legally allowed to own, buy, receive, or possess a firearm.
 Note that this law only applies to individuals who knowingly buy or possess a firearm.
 People should not face a PC 29800 conviction if they were unknowingly in possession of a gun.